 How To Cover Acne with Concealer

-According to Good Housekeeping, a concealer will look most natural on a face that has just been exfoliated and moisturized.
+A concealer will look most natural on a face that has just been exfoliated and moisturized.
 Plus, by moisturizing your face just prior to applying the concealer, the formula will blend much more easily with the rest of your skin.

-Cosmopolitan suggests applying a lightweight foundation to your skin prior to the concealer.
+I suggests applying a lightweight foundation to your skin prior to the concealer.
 This will give your skin a nice, even tone to use as a canvas.

 While it may be tempting to glob on the concealer in a frantic attempt to hide your pimples, this will only make your skin look unnatural.
 Instead, layer the concealer on gradually until you are satisfied with the amount of coverage.